The Game Awards 2021: Announcements

+Sonic Frontiers was announced at the Game Awards 2021 alongside its first trailer.

 According to Keighley, the show featured around 50 games, with new announcements "probably in the double digits"; he later claimed there would be six major reveals and several film trailers.
 He said it was a busy year for announcement pitches, noting the show's popularity and accessibility meant more developers and publishers sought involvement.
 Keighley claimed some studios had specific requests for the placement of their announcements within the show, but he decided about a month prior to allow for all submissions.
 He felt some of the game announcements were taking advantage of the new generation of consoles for the first time.
 Keighley noted the show would attempt to include related media, including television shows and films; the first full trailers for the television series Halo and film Sonic the Hedgehog 2 premiered during the show.
 Keighley described the show as "half an awards show and half a look into the future".
 Announcements on released and upcoming games were made for: